 We left the top rope at Pin Chimney for other team members to climb.
-By 2pm, the rope somehow got stuck at the top and wouldn’t budge.
+By 2 pm, the rope somehow got stuck at the top and wouldn’t budge.
 Ugh!!!
 Now we had to find a way to get the rope down.
 Luckily, there was another climber who wanted to practice her trad climbing up “Standard Route”.
 She was willing to help us loosen the rope from the top of our route once she got to the top.
-Another aspect about climbing that I love was meeting friendly, helpful, and down to earth climbers along the way.
+Another aspect of climbing that I love was meeting friendly, helpful, and down-to-earth climbers along the way.

 My Final Thoughts